istio/istio.io/content/en/news/releases/1.23.x/announcing-1.23/change-notes/index.md

 - **Fixed** persistent IP autoallocation for service entry to allocate per-host rather than per-servicenEntry ([Issue #52319](https://github.com/istio/istio/issues/52319))

-- **Fixed** ServiceEntry validation to suppress warning for address required if using auto IP allocation controller ([Issue #52422](https://github.com/istio/istio/issues/52422))
+- **Fixed** ServiceEntry validation to suppress the address warning required if using auto IP allocation controller ([Issue #52422](https://github.com/istio/istio/issues/52422))

 - **Fixed** an issue where TLS settings in DestinationRule are not respected when connecting from a gateway or sidecar to a backend enrolled using ambient mode.